zacharyvoase/websession/docs/index.md

 Last update: <time datetime="2023-06-14">2023-06-14</time>
 {#date}

+!!! note

     This is a work in progress, based on my talk at Identiverse 2023.
 It's intended to be a starting point for discussion, not a complete or unambiguous spec.
     Please get in touch if you have questions, comments, or suggestions; I'll update this page once I find a good locus for further discussion.
-{.note}

-${toc}
+## Introduction

 WebSession is a proposed replacement for cookies when establishing and maintaining user sessions in a Web browser.
 Its goals are to be more secure,